Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Preliminaries

-Throughout this work, we assume that NNs and SDTs use the same deterministic argmax-based tie-breaking procedure.
+The output of each leaf node of the SDT is then directly determined by a single path within the tree, guided by binary decisions~\cite{frosst2017distilling}.
+Throughout this work, we assume that NNs and SDTs use the same deterministic $\arg\max$ tie-breaking procedure.
 We further introduce the notation $\mathcal{D}(v)$ to represent the effective \emph{domain} of an SDT node $v$, i.e., the set of all possible inputs arriving at $v$.
 The set $\mathcal{D}(v)$ can be computed recursively in a top-down manner from the root node as follows

 where $n$ is the input dimension of the SDT.